tskit-dev/tskit/docs/export.md

 convenient way to convert to VCF:

 :::{code-block} bash
-$ tskit vcf example.trees > example.vcf
+$ tskit vcf example.arg > example.vcf
 :::

 See the {ref}`sec_export_vcf_compression` section for information